pareshraut/Langgraph-agents/README.md

    source venv/bin/activate
    pip install -e .[inmem] langgraph-cli
    ```
+   You can use either the pyproject.toml or the requirements.txt for installing dependencies.

 2. **Configure your secrets**
    Create a .env file at the project root and add your API keys: